Things to do in Siem Reap

 Angkor National Museum

 The museum covers Buddhism, the ancient Angkor culture and more.
-If you’re not planning on getting a guide to take you around the temples, this museum will help you understand the different architecture styles, iconography and religious aspects of the temples.
+If you’re not planning on getting a guide to take you around the temples, this museum will help you understand the different architectural styles, iconography and religious aspects of the temples.
 There are incredible artefacts here from the temples, kept away from the elements so they remain in good condition.

 The museum is located on the outskirts of town, so you can get a tuk-tuk to and from it.
 The heat in Siem Reap can be relentless.